Simpada/01-oppgave-C/README.md

 # 01-oppgave-C

 I like to go to the park, it has birds, and dogs, and grass.
-It is the nicestest places.
+It is the nicest place.